 Move-out inspections are an important responsibility for landlords and property managers to perform.
-Some states require a move out inspection, but even if your state doesn’t, many find it worth it to take the time to do so.
-Here are a few basics that will help you handle this task efficiently and effectively.
+Some states require a move-out inspection, but even if your state doesn’t, many find it worth it to take the time to do so.
+Here are a few basics that will help landlords handle move-out inspections efficiently and effectively.

 What is a Move Out Inspection?